 This helps the solver search only within the meaningful range for your model.

-Below is an example of how to enter data for a constrained optimization problem.
-In this example, the goal is to minimize a squared distance function, subject to nonlinear constraints that define the allowed region.
+The following example demonstrates how to set up a constrained optimization problem.
+Here, the objective is to minimize a squared distance function subject to nonlinear inequality constraints that define the feasible region.

 The corresponding data entry and the solution report are as follows:

-Since the global minimum of the function is located at and this point satisfies all constraints (where and ), the solver converges to the optimal value of min F* = 0.
+Since the global minimum of the function is located at and this point satisfies all constraints (where and ), the solver converges to the optimal value of .

 Least Squares (LSQ) optimization is a specific type of nonlinear programming (NLP) used to fit mathematical models to observed data.
 The main goal is to minimize the sum of squared differences (residuals) between the actual data points and the values predicted by the model.
 This approach is widely used in scientific modeling, as it provides a quantitative measure of how well the model matches the data under various equality and inequality constraints.